 What Exercises Work Best for a Dog with Diabetes?

 A diabetic dog is prone to blood sugar fluctuations because its body cannot regulate it correctly.
-As such, it’s important to discover what exercises work best to help your dog’s blood sugar levels stay in the safe range (100–250 mg/dl (5.6–13.9 mmol/L) for the better part of the day.
+It’s important to discover how much exercises is needed for your dog’s blood sugar levels stay in the safe range.
+The goal should be (100–250 mg/dl (5.6–13.9 mmol/L) for the better part of the day.

 Your dog’s vet will most likely tell you that low-impact and less vigorous activities are best for your diabetic dog.
 Low-energy exercises promote your dog’s cardiovascular health without putting strain on their energy and blood glucose levels.